-Rooms on campus are primarily reserved for students in their final year and Trinity Scholars; however, there are a number of rooms on the campus suitable for students who have mobility difficulties and who are capable of independent living.
+Rooms on campus are primarily reserved for students in their final year and Trinity Scholars; however, there are a number of rooms on the campus suitable for students who have mobility difficulties and are capable of independent living.
 Students may apply for a room once they have accepted a place in Trinity.
+CAO applicants may apply in advance of receiving an offer.

-Find out more at: www.tcd.ie/ accommodation/studentsandstaff/ students/applyforaroom
+Find out more at: www.tcd.ie/ accommodation